-In summary, here's how we create our main Iffy Quotient chart.
+In summary, here's how we calculate the Iffy Quotient.

 - 1. NewsWhip provides the 5,000 most engaged-with URLs each day, on Facebook and Twitter. - 2.
+We define as Unclassified any URLs originating from platform sites such as Google and Facebook. - 3.
 NewsGuard provides lists of domain names they have judged. - a.
-We define as Iffy those sites that have a red label and are not satire. - b.
-We define as OK those sites that have a green label or are satire. - c.
-For sites unrated by NewsGuard, we check whether Media Bias/Fact Check has labeled it. - i.
-We define as Iffy those sites listed as Questionable Sources or Conspiracy/Pseudoscience - ii.
-We define as OK those sites listed in other categories, including Left Bias and Right Bias - 3.
-For each day, the Iffy Quotient is the fraction of the day's 5,000 URLs (that have been rated) that are from domain names categorized as Iffy. - 4.
-We report a seven-day moving average to smooth the chart.
+We define as Iffy those sites that have a score below 60 and are not satire or a platform. - b.
+We define as OK those sites that have scores of 60 and above or are satire. - 4.
+For sites unrated by NewsGuard, we check whether Media Bias/Fact Check has labeled it. - We define as Iffy those sites listed as Questionable Sources or Conspiracy/Pseudoscience - b.
+We define as OK those sites listed in other categories, including Left Bias and Right Bias - c.
+We define as Unclassified any URLs from all remaining sites. - 5.
+For each day, we sum up the engagement with URLs classified as Iffy and OK.
+The Iffy Quotient is the fraction of user engagement $\frac{Iffy}{Iffy+OK}$.